osixia/container-baseimage/README.md

 This image use four directories:

-- **/container/environment**: environment files.
+- **/container/environment**: for environment files.
-- **/container/service**: services to install, setup and run.
+- **/container/service**: for services to install, setup and run.
-- **/container/service-available**: service that may be on demand installed, setup and run.
+- **/container/service-available**: for service that may be on demand installed, setup and run.
-- **/container/tool**: image tools.
+- **/container/tool**: for image tools.

-By the way at run time an other directoy is create:
+By the way at run time an other directory is create:
 - **/container/run**: To store container run environment, state, startup files and process to run based on files in  /container/environment and /container/service directories.

 But we will see that in details right after this quick start.